rosacker/Telematics-Machine-Vision-Writeup/Docs/Future-Research.md

 ## Multi-Image Analysis

 One key area of improvement would be adding the ability to consider multiple images together.
-While the current solution only considers each image in issolation (i.e. "Is there a stop light in my view?"), the would be the potential to consider across multiple images and make more meaningful detections (i.e. "Am I approaching a red stop light quickly?")
+While the current solution only considers each image in isolation (i.e. "Is there a stop light in my view?"), the would be the potential to consider across multiple images and make more meaningful detections (i.e. "Am I approaching a red stop light quickly?")

 ### Vehicle Approach Speed